ailen9466/city_logistics_networks/README.md

 File data_city_neighbor.pkl is the binary file of two variable, one is city_neighbor, a dictionary, shows the neighbor relation of the cities, the other one is the cities' code, which could be searched online with the name "administrative division codes of the people's republic of china.
 URL: https://en.wikipedia.org/wiki/Administrative_division_codes_of_the_People%27s_Republic_of_China .

-File data_network.csv is the network data, who has 3 columns: from_city, to_city, and weight_etc_cost_city, which represent the departure, the destination, and the adjusted freight volumns respectively.
+File data_network.csv is the network data, who has 3 columns: from_city, to_city, and normalized link weight, which represent the departure, the destination, and the normalized link weight respectively.

 It's worth noting that since the data cannot be directly published online, users will need to contact the authors if they have further requests.